ricardjocelyn/ricardjocelyn.github.io/_projects/1_project.md

 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/Cover-figure.png
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">